 Ambulance deaths trial: Accused recalls 'horrific' crash

-A motorist accused of causing the deaths of a paramedic and a patient has described to a court the "horrific" moment when the car he was driving collided with an ambulance in Hampshire.
+A motorist accused of causing the deaths of two people in an ambulance told a court of the "horrific" moment when the car he was driving collided with the vehicle.

 Richard Husband, 26, said he checked his mirror but did not see the vehicle.

-Gillian Randall, 42, who was driving the ambulance, and patient Francis Ironside, 88, were killed when the vehicle hit a tree in the New Forest.
+Paramedic Gillian Randall, 42, who was driving the ambulance, and patient Francis Ironside, 88, were killed when it hit a tree in the New Forest.